apache/airavata/modules/cloud/AuroraIntegration/src/README.md

 ```
 **TODO:** Add the command to run and test the code.

-**TODO:** Will be adding sample output that shows the Aurora code working.
+**TODO:** Will be adding sample output that shows the Aurora/Marathon code working.
 ```